THE BENEFITS OF KELP

 Bioavailable iodine.
 This is kelp’s best known benefit.
 Kelp is rich in iodine, and everyone needs more iodine.
 The reason is the overwhelming amount of iodine antagonists present on planet earth today.
 These are bromine in breads and soda pop, chlorine in drinking water and elsewhere, and fluorides in water supplies and foods.

-The iodine antagonists interfere with our iodine uptake and utilization, causing widespread thyroid problems in most women, especially.
-It also causes many other health problems, as well.
+The iodine antagonists interfere with our iodine uptake and utilization.
+This causes widespread thyroid problems, especially in women.
+It also causes many other health problems.

 Fish and seafood are other good sources of bioavailable iodine.
 However, they are too high in mercury to be eaten regularly today.
 Iodized salt provides some iodine, but is not enough, in almost all cases.
 Also, the iodine in salt is not that well utilized.

 Some doctors prefer not to use kelp because the amount of iodine in kelp can vary greatly.
-This is a concern, but not a major concern because kelp is a natural food and from our research, so far, the body seems able to regulate the amount of iodine absorption.
+This is a concern, but not a major concern because kelp is a natural food.
+Our research is that the body seems able to regulate the amount of iodine absorption.

-Why kelp and not other iodine preparations?
-I prefer Kelp instead of Iodoral, Lugol’s solution, Prolamine Iodine, or other iodine preparations because:
+We find that kelp is much better than Iodoral, Lugol’s solution, Prolamine Iodine, or other iodine preparations because:

 1. Safety.
 The right brand of kelp is less toxic.
 All the other iodine preparations listed above seem to build up in the liver to some degree, indicating some toxicity.

-Kelp is significantly more yang because it is a natural food, and it naturally contains a lot of salt, which is yang.
+Most food supplements are more yin because they are processed extracts that are broken apart and often not fresh.
+Kelp is significantly more yang than most other supplements because it is a natural food, and it naturally contains a lot of salt, which is yang.
+For details, read Yin Disease.

-4. Kelp contains at least 20 trace minerals, plus other nutrients, so it serves several nutritional purposes at the same time.
+4. Kelp contains at least 20 trace minerals, plus other nutrients, so it serves many nutritional purposes at the same time.

 2. KELP IS A GOOD OVERALL NUTRITIONAL SUPPLEMENT